-25. Is there a filing fee?
+16. Is there a filing fee?
+If so, please specify the amount in local currency.

 Payment of the filing fee is required for the notification to be considered effective.

 The fees vary according to the aggregate turnover in Portugal of the undertakings concerned as follows: